-If you are considering submitting an application to Villanova, the deadline for Fall 2022 admissions is January 15 and the application fee costs $80.
+If you want to apply to Villanova University, the deadline for Fall 2024 admissions is 1/15 and the application fee costs $80.

 Villanova University offers early decision and also offers early action.
 Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.

-The Early Action deadline is November 1, which is coming up fast!
-Villanova will release EA admissions decisions no later than January 15.
+🗓️ The Early Action deadline is November 1.
+Villanova University will release EA admissions decisions no later than January 20.

-It is very difficult to get into Villanova.
+Getting into Villanova is very difficult.
 Villanova evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 Schools that are very difficult to get into, like Villanova, accept fewer than 60% of all applicants.
 At least 50% of all admitted students have GPAs in the top 10% of their high school class and scored over 1230 on the SAT and over 26 on the ACT.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis the areas where you're strong.
+Each college determines which factors are given the most weight in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.